 Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 There is no examination in this course.

 Examination period when Deferred/Supplementary examinations will be held:

 There will be no Deferred or Supplementary examinations in this course.

-- Testing instruments referred to in the study materials are not provided as part of the study materials.
-Students are responsible for obtaining their own testing instruments to complete assessment items.
+Testing instruments referred to in the course are not provided as part of the study materials.
 A limited number of instruments are available for loan from the USQ Library but cannot be sent to overseas locations.
-Students may need to purchase testing instruments in the event they are unable to access instruments in any other manner.
+Access to a current testing instrument is not required but is highly recommended for one of the assessment tasks.